DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Second stage of my project

-After the first stage, I revised Betancourt (2017) and did a code revision for Tamás K. Papp's [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl) which consisted of checking the code and its comparison with the paper.
+After the first stage, I worked through Betancourt (2017) and did a code revision for Tamás K. Papp's [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl) which consisted of checking the code and its comparison with the paper.
 In addition to using the Hamiltonian Monte Carlo method, the usage of the forward mode automatic differentiation of the ForwardDiff package was the other main factor of this stage.
 The novelty of this project was to find a way to fit every component together in a way to get an efficient estimation out of it.
+The biggest issue was to define type-stable functions such that to accelerate the sampling process.

 # Stochastic Volatility model

 After the second stage, I coded economic models for the [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl).
 The Stochastic Volatility model is one of them.
-In the following section, I will go rigorously through of the set up.
+In the following section, I will go through of the set up.

 The discrete-time version of the Ornstein-Ulenbeck Stochastic - volatility model: